craquinterogo/craquinterogo.github.io/index.md

 show_tile: false
 ---

 This website is to share my work in quantitative finance and software development so far, and why not, as my informal curriculum vitae.
 As you can infer, this two knowledge fields are my passion.
-In this way I want to share my works to other people can see how I build software and some quantitative finance models applied that I´ve learned so far.
+In this way I want to share my work to other people can see how I build software and some quantitative finance models applied to what I've learned so far.